Stuttering And Fluency in Children

 Disfluency is an interruption within normal fluency of speech.
 Commonly, people associate stuttering with “getting stuck on a sound or a word.”
 All speakers demonstrate a natural level of disfluency in their speech, and children can display higher levels of “normal” disfluency as they are learning to talk and their language skills are emerging.
 The types of stuttering and frequency of the disfluencies dictate how “fluent” a person’s speech is perceived to be.
 Some types of disfluencies are typical in preschoolers as language emerges.
 Others, such as part-word repetitions (“Sat-sat-Saturday”) or prolongations (“sssssssssaturday”) are not.

 Is my child “stuttering”?

-1. More typical disfluencies: A whole word or phrase being repeated three time or less, interjections (“filler words”) such as “um” and “like”, and/or revisions in speech.
+1. More typical disfluencies: A whole word or phrase is repeated three time or less.
+Interjections (“filler words”) such as “um” and “like,” and/or revisions in speech.

 2. Less-typical disfluencies: Any words that are repeated as part of a word or an initial sound, whole words or phrases repeated four or more times, prolonging one sound of a word, “blocking” (word is stuck without air moving), and any associated tension or effort observed in speech production